"Beat Bus"Mobile Recording Studio Classroom

 The Beat Bus brings the classroom to the kids

-The Mobile Recording Studio will venture to communities across New Jersey offering a combination of in-school and after school sessions.
+The Mobile Recording Studio ventures to communities across New Jersey offering a combination of in-school and after school sessions.
 Sessions range from single day Exposure programs—where students experiment with music technology and techniques—to multi-week Explorer programs that guide students through the process of songwriting, recording and releasing full production tracks.

 During School Sessions